-If you would like to continue contributing to your superannuation (above your employer’s required superannuation guarantee contributions and downsizer contributions), you will be required to satisfy what is called the “work test”, to prove you are gainfully employed.
+If you would like to continue contributing to your superannuation (above your employer’s required superannuation guarantee contributions and downsizer contributions), and are aged between 67 to 74 (inclusive), you are currently required to satisfy what is called the “work test”, to prove you are gainfully employed.

 What is the work test for super?

-To be eligible to make voluntary contributions to super from age 67 onwards, you must generally satisfy what is known as a work test.
+To be eligible to make voluntary contributions to super from age 67 onwards, you must generally satisfy what is known as a work test (at the time of writing).
 The work test requires you to provide evidence of gainful employment, which is defined as working a minimum of 40 hours as an employee or self-employed person in 30 consecutive days during the financial year in which a contribution is made.
 This work can be full-time or part-time.

 It’s important to note that the work must have been undertaken before the contribution can be made, but you only need to meet the test once per financial year.

-The Australian Taxation Office (ATO) also says that if you’ve been stood down from your employment due to the effects of COVID-19 but have been receiving the JobKeeper payment, it will accept that you are gainfully employed for the purposes of the work test.
+The Australian Taxation Office (ATO) also says that if you were stood down from your employment due to the effects of COVID-19 but received the JobKeeper payment, it will accept that you are gainfully employed for the purposes of the work test.

 What is the work test exemption?